USA HOCKEY REQUIREMENTS

 In addition to the CEP requirements, each coach must complete AGE SPECIFIC MODULES through the USA Hockey on line system.
 A coach must complete the module for the current age group(s) they wish to coach.
 If you will be coaching multiple teams in different age groups, you must complete the AGE SPECIFIC MODULES for each age group.
 For more information, please go to http://www.usahockey.com/coaches/age-specific_modules.aspx.
 Modules open up Sept and close Dec 31st and can take up to 6 hours to complete.
 Without a certificate of completion for the Age Specific Modules, you will not be considered for a coaching position at CHA.

 Every coach must complete a background check.
 This is for the safety and security of both players and coaches.
 This is a series of questions controlled by a 3rd party and a report will be provided to you directly.
 Any infractions will be reported but at no time will your name be released.
 CHA takes child abuse very seriously and weight this verification heavily into our decision for placement.
-Background checks are valid for 3 years and must be renewed by Aug 31st of the expiration year.
-The link for this is http://www.mohockey.org/screeningprogram.asp
+Background checks are valid for 2 seasons.
+The link for this is Click here to visit the USA Hockey Screening Program.

 CHA DEVELOPMENT POLICY